 How much of the ocean is currently protected?

 According to the Marine Conservation Institute, 7% of the world’s ocean is covered by some form of marine protection.
 However, only 2.7% is covered by what the institute describes as ‘full or highly protected’ areas.

 Raising the level of protection around the world could have a dramatic effect on biodiversity, fish populations and carbon dioxide levels, campaigners argue.

 The study in Nature identified a global network of areas that, if protected, would safeguard over 80% of the habitats for endangered marine species.

 It also estimated that by protecting specific areas from overfishing, catches overall could increase by more than eight million metric tons.

 Finally, by limiting practices such as bottom trawling and preserving habitats such as mangroves and saltmarshes, the ocean could continue to operate as an effective carbon ‘sink’.

 Conserve and sustainably use the oceans, seas and marine resources for sustainable developmentUN Sustainable Development Goals, No 14

-In October 2021, 190 countries will come together in the 15th Conference of the Parties to the United Nations Convention on Biological Diversity.
-The meeting aims to finalise a global treaty to safeguard biodiversity, and the 30x30 target is expected to be a key part of the treaty.
+To help combat the biodiversity crisis, a global framework to safeguard the world's habitats and ecosystems will be established at the 15th Conference of the Parties to the United Nations Convention on Biological Diversity.
+The two-part summit will be held in October 2021 and April-May 2022.
+The 30x30 target is expected to be a key part of the initiative.

 The United Kingdom is a member of the Global Ocean Alliance, a group of 43 nations that have pledged support for the 30x30 target.
 There are currently 371 Marine Protected Areas covering 38% of UK seas.
 Explore the map of current protected areas in the UK here.